Co-opted Governor (Chair of Governors)

 Most recently, I oversaw Community Engagement as part of the Senior Management Team.
 I developed services and worked with a wide range of community groups.
 I continue to work in Community Engagement in a freelance capacity.
 I have been involved in the school since my son (now 13) joined the Nursery.
 I have two daughters at the school and I am also vice-chair of the Friends of Holbeach.

-I am a co-opted governor responsible for mathematics, GDPR and website compliance, and have two children at Holbeach in reception and year 3.
+I am a co-opted governor responsible for mathematics, GDPR and website compliance, and have two children at Holbeach in Year 1 and Year 4.

 I feel strongly that a happy, supportive and intellectually challenging primary experience gives children confidence, a love of education, and a lifelong willingness to learn.
 I am excited to play a small part in serving the school and parents, and helping Holbeach to remain a school parents feel confident sending their children to.